 The Entry-level Master’s of Science (M.S.)
-Occupational Therapy (OTH) Program aims to give students a solid foundation for implementing the occupational therapy process so they are prepared to enter a variety of practice settings.
-The scope of the occupational therapy curriculum is intentionally broad in order to prepare students to work with diverse client populations across the lifespan in a wide range of environments.
+Occupational Therapy (OTH) Program gives students a solid foundation for implementing the occupational therapy process in a variety of practice settings.
+The scope of the occupational therapy curriculum is intentionally broad to address diverse client populations across the lifespan in a range of environments.
 The courses offer depth of content that progresses from understanding of fundamental facts and concepts to application in dynamic clinic scenarios and fieldwork experiences.
-The curriculum is designed to prepare students by providing the depth of knowledge and skill to be competent entry-level practitioners.
+The curriculum is designed to prepare students by providing knowledge and skill to be competent entry-level practitioners.
 Upon completion of all the academic and fieldwork requirements of the Entry-level M.S.
 OTH Program, students are awarded a Master's of Science degree.
-All occupational therapy practitioners must graduate from an accredited occupational therapy program and pass the national certification examination in order to practice occupational therapy.
-In addition, all states require certified occupational therapy therapists to be licensed.

 Certification and Credentialing

-After successful completion of this examination, the individual will be a registered occupational therapist (OTR).
-State licensure is required in all 50 states; practitioners must work with licensing boards within states they plan to work in order to obtain initial licensure and maintain their license by acquiring continuing education credits and paying fees.
+- After obtaining the registered occupational therapist credential from NBCOT, a practitioner must obtain state licensure.
+Practitioners must work with licensing boards within states they plan to work in order to obtain initial licensure and maintain their license to practice.